19 Plants That Repel Bugs

 The scent of marigolds is thought to be unappealing to these pests, making them an effective natural repellent.

-They also contain compounds that are toxic to certain insects, making them an even stronger deterrent.
+They also contain toxic compounds to certain insects, making them an even stronger deterrent.

 One way to use marigolds to repel bugs is to plant them around the perimeter of your garden or in pots near outdoor seating areas.